Coast Guard Bears: Sailing

 The academy boasts a strong sailing tradition and maintains a fleet of over 150 vessels to support the offshore and dinghy teams, in addition to the summer sail training programs.

 In 2007, a USCGA cadet, then a freshman sailor from the class of 2011, Krysta Rohde, was featured in the "Faces in the Crowd" section of the 27 December edition of Sports Illustrated.
 That year Rohde gained recognition by being the first academy cadet and second freshman ever to win the ICSA Women's Singlehanded National Championship.

-In 2016, the Bears would win the Sperry Women's National Championship, the schools first team championship in the sport.
+In 2016, the Bears would win the Sperry Women's National Championship, the school's first team championship in the sport.